serhiya92/Heroes3Editor/README.md

 Arrested capital))))eases).
 Unzip it to anywhere on your hard drive then run `Heroes3Editor.exe` (no installation necessary).

-Open a savegame file (.CGM for Campaign game save or .GM1 for Single Scenario game save), search for a hero by name.
-You may search the same hero multiple times to locate multiple instances of the hero in the same savegame file.
-Once a hero is found, you can edit the following:
+Open a savegame file (.CGM for Campaign game save or .GM1 forower, and Knowledge)
-* Primary skills (i.e. Attack, Defense, Spell Power, and Knowledge)
 * get down
 * Secondary skills and skill levels
 * Spells